Vidhu Vinod Chopra: Personal life

-He has been married thrice, his first wife was actress Renu Saluja (m.
+He has been married thrice, his first wife was noted editor Renu Saluja (m.
 1976–1983), he was then married to filmmaker Shabnam Sukhdev (m.
 1985–1989), the daughter of S. Sukhdev (1933–1979) a well known director of documentaries for the Films Division of India.
 He has a daughter with Shabnam, Ishaa Chopra, who works as a dance instructor and choreographer.

 He is currently married to Indian film critic Anupama Chopra, whom he married on 1 June 1990.
 He has two children with her, a son, Agni and a daughter, Zuni Chopra.